-Fun facts and curious traditions about a very wintery ingredient: Lentils!
+Fun facts and traditions about a winter ingredient: Lentils!

 Lentils are a very versatile ingredient.

 During the cold winter season, lentils become a staple ingredient for cooking ‘comfort food’ recipes, and definitely not just in Italy!